 -

-Long distance at departure – landlords count on expats not starting a procedure after they have left the Netherlands.
+Long distance after departure – landlords count on expats not initiating proceedings after they have left the Netherlands.

-Just like with other tenants, the deposit can only be withheld for:
+As with other tenants, the deposit may only be withheld for:

 -